jenniesun/biostats-blog/index.md

 For handling missing values, we followed two steps.
 We noticed that the majority of the data points are missing during the early stage of COVID data collection (before June, 2020), possibly due to the limitation in the tools and labor.
 Therefore, we decided to chop the first 3 months of data, which leaves us everything starting from June-2020 up until this month (November 2021) for the analysis.
 After dropping these rows with null values, we noticed that there are still a small portion of missing values in the `Hospitalized and Ventilated COVID Inpatient Count` column.
 Considering the missing values exist in the rows with the earliest date where hospitalized inpatient count was relatively low comparing to later time, we filled the NA values with 0 beore proceeding with the analysis.

-### EDA
+### EDA - Visualizing Time-Series

 Using the `pandas_profilling` package, we examined summary statistics of the final dataframe, including correlations between columns, missing value percentage, distinct values, mean values, etc.

 This plot below shows a weekly trend for each variable from the June, 2020 to November, 2021.
 The numbers on the x axis are the week numbers, which represents the transformed version of the date variable.
 The y axis shows the count of each variable corresponding to the weeks.
+It seems like there's a seasonal trend for `Hospitalizations` (shown in blue).
+Since our variable of interest is `Deaths (daily growth)` (shown in orange), which is hard to tell from this overall plot, we will examine it more closely in the later.

 ![](weekly_stats.png)